Bridgeman baronets of Ridley (1673): The supposed third baronet

 Francis Bridgeman (August 1713 – November or December 1740) was the only son of Sir Orlando Bridgeman, 2nd Baronet, and his wife Susanna Dashwood, daughter of Sir Francis Dashwood, 1st Baronet.
 Following his father's apparent drowning in 1738, Bridgeman was assumed to have inherited the baronetcy.
-Shortly thereafter, his father, who had only feigned his death to avoid his creditors, was discovered and imprisoned.
+Shortly thereafter though, his father, who had only feigned his death to avoid his creditors, was discovered in an inn and imprisoned.
 Francis Bridgeman died, unmarried and childless, aged only 27, on board a ship in Sir Chaloner Ogle's fleet, en route to the West Indies.
-He had not succeeded to the title, and it instead became extinct with the death of the 2nd Baronet in 1746.
+He had not succeeded to the title, and it instead became extinct with the death of his father in 1746.